Blackymas/NSPanel_HA_Blueprint/docs/install.md

 Before customizing your system, we encourage you to share any enhancements you make.
 Consider creating a [Pull Request](https://github.com/Blackymas/NSPanel_HA_Blueprint/pulls) to the `dev` branch to share your discoveries with the community.

-### ESPHome
+### Advanced ESPHome Configuration
 For advanced customization with ESPHome, start with "Customizations."
 We have a dedicated page for this, and your contributions are welcome: [Customization](customization.md).

 To use a local copy of `nspanel_esphome.yaml`, copy the file from GitHub to your local file system and include it in your ESPHome settings as follows: